christopher-nguyen-huy/Atom.io/install.md

 	- Slows down everything
 - Wrap guide
 	- The line at 80 characters
+- Autocomplete plus
+	- Pulls out all the words of the current file, including strings and comments
+	- I keep because otherwise, no snippets
+- Autoflow
+	- Wraps selection at 80 characters
+- Exception Reporting
+	- No need for them to hear anything
+- Git diff
+	- I use the cmd line
+- Open on Github

 ### Packages to configure
 - One dark UI